krystianmagdziarz/djInsight/docs/quick-start.md

 # ⚡ Quick Start Guide

-Get djInsight up and running in your Django project in just 5 minutes!
+Get djinsight up and running in your Django project in just 5 minutes!

 ## 🚀 Prerequisites